ACUTE SINUSITIS OVERVIEW

 The most common cause of acute sinusitis is a viral infection associated with the common cold.
 Bacterial sinusitis occurs much less commonly, in only 0.5 to 2 percent of cases, usually as a complication of viral sinusitis.

-Because antibiotics are effective only against bacterial, and not viral, infections, most people do not need antibiotics for acute sinusitis.
-(See "Acute sinusitis and rhinosinusitis in adults: Clinical manifestations and diagnosis".)
+Because antibiotics are effective only against bacterial, and not viral, infections, most people with acute sinusitis do not need antibiotics, and would be putting themselves at risk for medication side effects and developing antibiotic resistance by taking them for nonbacterial sinusitis.

 ACUTE SINUSITIS SYMPTOMS